 Analyzing ad tech partners isn’t simple, but it is imperative, both for business longevity and audiences.
 By embracing in-depth reporting and setting their sights further than CPMs, publishers can hone in on their most valuable partners, identify where the stack could be trimmed, and make sure their balance sheets level with the user experience.

-Sovrn Viewable Engagement Time (VET) offers publishers with longer engagement times and higher revenue.
-If you’d like to discuss optimizing your ad stack or adding VET, contact your account manager at Sovrn.
+And if you’re a publisher, our product Sovrn Viewable Engagement Time (Signal) can offer you longer engagement times and higher revenue.
+If you’d like to discuss optimizing your ad stack or adding Signal, contact your account manager at Sovrn, or contact us to be put in touch with our team.